yzhhr/doppler/README.md

 # Sample Video

 The two videos below may take a while to load.
+Turn on your speaker to hear the sound.

 ![pedestrian's view](./straight.mp4)